marcoverpas/Six_lectures_on_sfc_models/README.md

 ## 6_Useful_links_and_resources

 As mentioned, the community of SFC modelers lacks a portal that consolidates the abundant yet scattered material.
 Here is a tentative list of useful resources.
-Please feel free to contact me (at info@marcopassarella.it) to suggest other authors, packages, and respositories.
+Please feel free to contact me (at marco.veronesepassarella@univaq.it) to suggest other authors, packages, and respositories.

 | Authors | Description | Link |
 |:---------|:---------|:---------:|